jscoq/jscoq/README.md

 Run Coq in your browser!
 ------------------------

-*WARNING: This project is not production ready for now, just a proof of concept.
-If you are not a Coq expert you may want to wait a bit before trying this*
+*WARNING: This project is not production ready yet, but a proof of concept.
+If you are not a Coq expert you may want to wait a bit before trying it*

-This repository allows you to build a [Coq](https://coq.inria.fr) toplevel for the browser, using the `js_of_ocaml` compiler.
+Build a [Coq](https://coq.inria.fr) toplevel for the browser, using the `js_of_ocaml` compiler.
+The whole Coq runs in the browser, no servers or external dependencies are needed.q

-The goal of this project is to open up new UI/interaction possibilites, and improve the acessibility of the platform itself.
+The goal of this project is to open new UI/interaction possibilites, and to improve the acessibility of the platform itself.

+The current toplevel is a minimal modification of the [js\_of\_ocaml](http://ocsigen.org/js_of_ocaml/) one, but it will evolve to something more tailored to Coq.

 Chrome dev (45) is basically mandatory for now.
-Mozilla Firefox seems to work fine too, but has some problems with large plugins to a small stack size.
+Mozilla Firefox seems to work fine too, but has some problems with large plugins due to a small stack size.

-In order to load large plugins, Chrome must be started with an increased stack size: `google-chrome --js-flags="--stack-size=65536"`.
-Unfortunately, there's no way to do this in Firefox.
+Chrome should be started with an increased stack size: `google-chrome --js-flags="--stack-size=65536"`.
+Unfortunately, it seems there's no way to do so in Firefox.

-It also runs in my old Galaxy Nexus, but it has performance problems due to the Chrome version on it (43).

 Try it: <https://x80.org/rhino-coq/> !

-[Warning: The URL is not stable.
+[Warning: This URL is not stable.
 Rememeber, this is still alpha software, we will provide a more stable link soon.]

-The basic Coq toplevel is a minimal modification of the [js\_of\_ocaml](http://ocsigen.org/js_of_ocaml/) one, but the plan is to evolve to an IDE more tailored to Coq.
+It also runs in my old Galaxy Nexus, but it has some performance problems due to the Chrome version (43).

 ## Reporting Bugs ##

 Feel free to use the issue tracker.
 Please include your browser/OS/user-agent and command line options.

-For now the code is a mess, we have focused on getting the thing running, but we are working on rewriting it now.
-Thus, IMHO, pull requests don't make sense yet, but any other contribution or comment is really welcome!
+The code is a mess for now, we are working on internals.
+IMHO, pull requests don't make a lot of sense yet as we will rewrite the whole thing soon, but any other contribution or comment is really welcome!

-Also, the current user interface is not we intent to ship, but we are busy with non UI issues for now.

 ## What is broken ##